Mr-G-D/job-finder/README.md

 - **Sleep Intervals**: Integrated `sleep` for timed delays between requests to avoid overloading the server and mimic human browsing behavior.

 ### **Selenium WebDriver**
-- **Web Scraping**: Leveraged **Selenium** to interact with the DOM of the Amazon job search page.
+- **Web Scraping**: Leveraged **Selenium** to interact with the DOM of the job search page.
 Extracted data dynamically from elements like job status and applied XPath selectors.
 - **Headless Mode**: Configured **headless Chrome** for running the script in the background without opening a browser window.
 - **XPath Selectors**: Used XPath to precisely identify and extract job status elements from the webpage.